AnthonyBeCode/Hamilton-promo-3/Parcours/02-HTML-CSS/exercices-en.md

 Bonus: we add a cute favicon

-## Exercice 3 - CV en tableau
+## Exercice 3 - CV with tableau

 [A CV with tables](Training-table-en.md)

-## Reproduction en HTML/CSS - Exercice 5
+## Exercice 4 - Reproduction in HTML/CSS

 First of all, read [Ten Commandments of HTML and CSS !](Ten-Commandments-of-HTML-and-CSS-EN.md) A collection of good practices;)